solworktech/trackz/README.md

 course, the data can then also be visualised or exported to CSV, etc.

 Because the process name, application name, window title and the exact time the window was in focus are all recorded, you can perform granular queries.
-For example, how long was spent:
+For example, you could check how long was spent:

-- talking to Jim on Slack yesterday?
+- Talking to Jim on Slack yesterday
-- on the "Project X" channel this week?
+- On the "Project X" channel this week
-- editing spreadsheets in LibreOffice?
+- Editing spreadsheets in LibreOffice
-- editing annoying.cvs specifically?
+- Editing annoying.cvs specifically
-- in apps (browser, LibreOffice, terminal, VIM, whatever) where the window title included "Project Z"?
+- In apps (browser, LibreOffice, terminal, VIM, whatever) where the window title included "Project Z"

 **Pro tips**